HINDU TOOLS FOR TEENS

 Hindu Tools for Teens (HTT) is an outreach initiative by Aran Malhotra, student of University of Chicago Laboratory High Schools.

 Aran grew up in a devout Hindu family, however, it was his pilgrimage to the Kauai’s Hindu Monastery that deepened his understanding and cultivated genuine appreciation for Hindu values and beliefs.
-Studying Hindu philosophy and practicing meditation, Aran realized how these teachings shaped his emotional stability, values, and resilience.
+By studying Hindu philosophy and applying its principles to daily life, Aran realized how these timeless teachings shaped his emotional stability, values, and resilience.

 Inspired to share his learnings with his peers, and other teens around the world, Aran successfully completed the Dharma Ambassadors Program by Hindu American Foundation and became a committed spokesperson for the international Hindu community.
 Aran launched HSC at his high school in 2023 and, to reach a wider audience, created HTT in 2024 as an online platform and blog.